What is prior authorization — and why are denials so common?

 Prior authorization (PA) is the process insurers use to review a proposed treatment, procedure, medication, or medical device before they agree to pay for it.
 If the insurer denies prior authorization, your provider cannot proceed expecting coverage — which means either the treatment gets delayed, you pay out of pocket, or you appeal.

 PA was originally designed to catch unnecessary or high-cost procedures.
-In practice it has become a routine bottleneck: the American Medical Association's 2024 physician survey found that 94% of physicians report PA delays patient care, and 33% report PA has led to a serious adverse event for a patient.
+In practice it has become a routine bottleneck: in the American Medical Association's 2025 physician survey of 1,000 doctors, fielded in December 2025, 95% of surveyed physicians said PA delays patient care, and 26% reported that PA had led to a serious adverse event for a patient in their care.
+These are physician survey responses, not patient incidence rates.
 Medicare Advantage plans alone denied roughly 4.1 million PA requests in a single year, according to KFF.

 Denial reasons cluster into a few patterns: